-The Sundarbans have already displaced tens of thousands of people from their homes, and every year it becomes increasingly challenging for the 160,000 individuals living in Sagar Island’s 43 villages to withstand the rising water levels.
-The Bay of Bengal is now more frequently impacted by cyclones and storms, exacerbating the problem.
+The Sundarbans displace tens of thousands of people from their homes.
+Moreover, every year it becomes increasingly challenging for the 160,000 individuals living in Sagar Island’s 43 villages.
+Thereafter, to withstand the rising water levels.
+The Bay of Bengal suffers frequent cyclones and storms, exacerbating the problem.

 Five years ago, the high tide broke through all the barriers on the eastern side of the island, destroying thousands of homes and making farmland unsuitable for crops due to high salinity.
 The tides have shaped the Sundarbans for centuries, causing islands to appear and disappear in a natural rhythm.
 However, in recent decades, the variations have become more extreme, and the erosion rate is now believed to be the highest in the world.

 The locals have attempted to adapt to the changing conditions.
 Farmers have begun to grow salt-resistant strains of rice, while overfishing has resulted in smaller catches.
 The shrinking coastline also threatens the tradition of sun-drying fish on the beaches.